094459/newsletter-oss-projects/README.md

 **aws-data-solutions-framework**

 [aws-data-solutions-framework](https://github.com/awslabs/aws-data-solutions-framework) is a framework for implementation and delivery of data solutions with built-in AWS best practices.
 AWS Data Solutions Framework (DSF) is an abstraction atop AWS services based on AWS Cloud Development Kit (CDK) L3 constructs, packaged as a library.
 You can leverage AWS DSF to implement your data platform in weeks rather than in months.
 AWS DSF is available in TypeScript and Python.
 Use the framework to build your data solutions instead of building cloud infrastructure from scratch.
 Compose data solutions using integrated building blocks via Infrastructure as Code (IaC), that allow you to benefit from smart defaults and built-in AWS best practices.
 You can also customize or extend according to your requirements.
 Check out the dedicated documentation page, complete with examples to get you started. (#178)

+**db-top-monitoring**

+[db-top-monitoring](https://aws-oss.beachgeek.co.uk/3ph)  is lightweight application to perform realtime monitoring for AWS Database Resources.
+Based on same simplicity concept of Unix top utility, provide quick and fast view of database performance, just all in one screen.
+The README is very details and comprehensive, so if you are doing any sort of work with databases, and need to understand the performance characteristics, this is a project you should explore. (#191)

 **glide-for-redis**